joostvangils/BPMN_RPA/README.md

 etc. etc.

 #### Loops
 You can create loops by using exclusive gateways.
 An exclusive gateway should always have two sequence flow arrows: one with the label "True" and the other with the label "False".
-The actual true/false decision isn't made in the exclusive gateway itself, but in the last sask before the exclusive gateway.
+The actual true/false decision isn't made in the exclusive gateway itself, but in the last Task before the exclusive gateway.
 An example:<br>
 <a href="url"><img src="https://raw.githubusercontent.com/joostvangils/BPMN_RPA/main/Images/Loop_example.PNG" height="300" width="400" ></a>

 Explanation: